Program customization

 First session:

-Workshop 1 date:
+Workshop 1 on date:

-Workshop 2 date:
+Workshop 2 on date:

 Visit the Moodle page before the first class